 The Reproof of False Prophets

-10 “ ‘Because they have seduced my people, saying, “Peace;” and there is no peace.
+10 They have seduced my people, saying, ‘Peace,’ when there is no peace.
 When one builds up a wall, they plaster it with whitewash.
 11 Tell those who plaster it with whitewash that it will fall.
-There will be an overflowing rainstorm; and great hailstones, will fall.
+There will be an overflowing rainstorm, and great hailstones will fall.
 A wind storm will tear it down.
-12 When the wall has fallen, will you be asked asked, “Where is the whitewash with which you plastered it?”
+12 When the wall has fallen, will you not be asked, ‘Where is the whitewash with which you plastered it?’

 False Female Prophets

 17 You, son of man, set your face against the daughters of your people, who prophesy out of their own heart, and prophesy against them, 18 and tell them that this is what the Lord God says: Woe to the women who sew magic charms on their sleeves and make veils for the heads of people of every stature to ensnare them!
 Will you hunt my people and save them for yourselves?
 19 You have profaned me among my people for handfuls of barley and for pieces of bread, to kill those who should not die, and to save people who should not live, by your lying to my people who listen to lies.